pepplerex/Inventory-manager-React-Laravel/README.md

 # Client settings:

 - cd into client from main folder
-- open terminal and run npm i
+- open terminal and run npm install
 - after packages have been installed, run npm run dev
 - App will start and you can access on localhost port 3000 (http://localhost:3000)